LibrariesHacked/helibtech/helibtech-viewpoints/scaling-e-resource-management-where-automation-helps-and-where-judgement-still-matters.md

 **(2)** Unlocking the future of e-resource management.
 OCLC 2026. https://connect.oclc.org/unlock_e_resources

-**Webinar**: Simplifying e-resource management for the age of open access, AI, and hybrid collections.
-Tuesday, June 2, 2026 - 2.00pm BST / 3.00pm CEST / 09.00am EDT, A practical conversation focused on what to do next, what to automate with confidence, and how to ensure human judgement remains central as systems scale.
+***All of this and more was explored in OCLC’s  webinar: (recording): Simplifying e-resource management for the age of OA, AI, and hybrid collections, held on Tuesday 2 June 2026*** .With Independent library technology consultant Ken Chad moderating, OCLC’s John McCullough and Ixchel Faniel.
+This was a practical conversation focused on what to do next, what to automate with confidence, and how to ensure human judgement remains central as systems scale.

 **Register:**  https://connect.oclc.org/simplify_e_resources